The Yemen Exchange – An Intensive Course on Yemen

-The first Yemen Exchange is co-hosted by the Sanaa Center for Strategic Studies (SCSS) and Mideastwire.com.
-During the five day program participants from around the world will listen to and engage with Yemeni politicians, civil society figures and analysts, gaining direct, rare and intensive insight into Yemen from several differing perspectives and in-depth analysis, crash courses, and discussions.
-As such, the Exchange is a fundamental part of SCSS’s attempt to increase the content and quality of conversations on Yemen with the aim that increased dialogue and understanding will ultimately help to create the conditions for sustainable peace in Yemen.
-The five day Yemen Exchange rests on two tracks:
+The Second Yemen Exchange is co-hosted by the Sanaa Center for Strategic Studies (SCSS) and Mideastwire.com.
+During the five day program, participants from around the world will listen and engage Yemeni politicians, civil society figures and analysts gaining rare and intensive insight into Yemen, from several differing perspectives.
+As such, the Exchange is a fundamental part of SCSS’s attempt to increase the content, space and conversations on Yemen with the hope that increased dialogue and understanding will ultimately help to create the conditions for sustainable peace-building (www.sanaacenter.org).
+The effort rests on two tracks:

 Dialogue with Leaders – Participants will have the opportunity to meet, listen and engage leading social, political and economic actors from across the spectrum in Yemen.

 * Application Deadline I September 10/Deadline II October 4

 * Request a registration form via firstname.lastname@example.org

 INVITED INDIVIDUAL & INSTITUTIONAL SPEAKERS (Partial List Only).